 Our Seasoned Domestic Violence Attorney Can Help You Understand and Protect Your Rights

 Being charged with misdemeanor or felony domestic assault and battery can have a devastating effect on your life, putting your job, reputation, financial well-being, freedom, and ability to own a firearm at risk.
-Don't take these charges lying down—contact the Berlin Law Firm today to schedule a private consultation to discuss the details of your case.
+Don't take these charges lying down—contact an experienced domestic violence lawyer.
+With two decades of experience defending Oklahomans accused of domestic abuse, the Berlin Law Firm knows the relevant laws inside and out—and can use their extensive legal knowledge to your advantage.
+Contact Berlin Law Firm online today or call 918-384-0850 to schedule an appointment for a private consultation to discuss the details of your case.